-The primary purpose of the course is to provide students with knowledge and information about the organization of schools and curriculum, the responsibilities of teachers/ administrators, the history of American schools, foundations of philosophic educational thought, diverse learners, integrating technology in lessons, and discussing/reflecting on contemporary issues and problems.
+The primary purpose of this course is to introduce students to the organization of schools and curriculum, the responsibilities of teachers/administrators, the history of American schools, the foundations of philosophical educational thought, the diverse populations, the integration of technology in lessons, the dispositions/ professionalism, and discussion of/reflection on contemporary issues and problems.
 Public or private school field experience is a requirement of this course.
+Dispositions/professionalism is assessed during field experience.
 Membership in the Student Alabama Education Association is required in order to take this course.
-All education majors must complete the Alabama State Department of Education background check.
+All education majors must complete the Alabama State Department of Education background check before completing field experience hours.